Selling Information Technology Services | Everything you need to Know

 A scorched earth approach will not only limit future growth, it will dramatically increase the churn in your sales team.

-Salespeople like winning and when they aren’t winning and earning commission they will quickly look elsewhere.
+Sales Reps like winning and when they aren’t winning and earning commission, they will quickly look elsewhere.

 This will add cost to your recruitment, management and training budgets, in addition to the missed market opportunities.